myllynen/aap-automation/README.md

 for all the supported variables.

 All the credentials used are listed in [vault_aap.yml](vault_aap.yml).
-By default all the passwords are set to _foobar123_.

 These playbooks have been tested most recently using Ansible 2.14 to install Ansible Automation Platform 2.4 on RHEL 8.8.